RobotFormAndFunction/BuffaloBytes/README.md

 Each Buffalo Byte is assembled by sliding the motors into the chassis, attached the actuated wheels to the motors, and unactuated wheels to carbon fiber axles.
 The molded treads are wrapped around each actuated-unactuated wheel pair.
 The motor wires are connected to the custom PCB, and the battery connected to the PCB as well.
 Kapton tape is applied around the body to secure all parts.

+## Programming

+To Buffalo Bytes Boards has 8 headers that goes directly into esp8266 burning fixture to upload bootlaoder or code serially.
+The board can be bootloaded with both Arduino and MicroPython to make software development easy.
+The esp8266 chip comes with Arduino Bootloader, and we used thonnny software to bootload Micropython firmware on it.We have downloaded and uploaded the latest micropython firmware from official micropython website. (https://micropython.org/download/esp8266-1m/)
+In this work, the board is flashed with the Arduino bootloader, and the Arduino IDE was used for software development.
+Alternatively, the SoC also enables wireless programming using Wi-Fi.
+To do this, a base script must be first uploaded through a serial connection, then additional programs can be sent via Wi-Fi.